Stunning Anse Source d'Argent beach with granite rocks and turquoise waters on La Digue Island, Seychelles

 Morning: Catamaran back to Mahé.
 Final beach swim or snorkel.
 Afternoon: Departure or extend island hopping to outer islands (Curieuse, Cousin).

-Best for: Anse Source d'Argent, bicycle island, no cars, romantic, slow pace, day trip from Praslin
+Best for: Anse Source d'Argent, bicycles, no cars, paradise cliché

 Popular Activities